DasEd955/Stocks-Subreddit-Classifier/planning.md

 1. **Error concentration by boundary.** Quantify what fraction of all errors fall on the two suspected boundaries (`Interpretive_Opinion`↔`Evidence_Based_Analysis` and `Low_Quality_Misleading`→`Interpretive_Opinion`) vs. scattered elsewhere.
 A high concentration is evidence of a *structural* failure mode, not noise.

-2. **Directionality of the Opinion/Analysis confusion.** Test whether the errors are asymmetric — i.e., the model pulls Opinion *into* Analysis far more than the reverse.
+2. **Directionality of the Opinion/Analysis confusion.** Test whether the errors are asymmetric, i.e., the model pulls Opinion *into* Analysis far more than the reverse.
 Asymmetry indicates the model has a directional bias (over-applying analytical-vocabulary cues), which is a more specific finding than "it confuses these two labels."

 3. **Length-as-proxy hypothesis (explicit verification).** The notebook's Section 4c computes mean/median character length of correct vs. incorrect predictions.
-The result: misclassified posts average 777 chars vs. 2,061 for correct predictions — the hypothesis is *supported* numerically, not rejected.
+The result: misclassified posts average 777 chars vs. 2,061 for correct predictions.
+The hypothesis is *supported* numerically, not rejected.
 Shorter posts have fewer tokens to establish label-disambiguating vocabulary, so the model falls back on weaker surface signals.
 Length is a correlate of error but not a root cause: it is a proxy for the vocabulary sparsity that underlies the Opinion→Analysis confusion.

 4. **Confidence signature of errors.** Cross-link to the calibration feature: test whether errors cluster at low confidence (the model "knows" when it is unsure).
-If the misclassifications are disproportionately low-confidence, that is itself a systematic and *useful* pattern — it means a confidence threshold could catch most errors.
+If the misclassifications are disproportionately low confidence, that is itself a systematic and *useful* pattern.
+It means a confidence threshold could catch most errors.

-**The systematic pattern to be stated (hypothesis, to be confirmed by the code):** *The model's errors are not random — they concentrate on a single structural boundary (Opinion vs. Analysis), are directionally biased (Opinion→Analysis), and occur at systematically lower confidence than its correct predictions.
+**The systematic pattern to be stated (hypothesis, to be confirmed by the code):** *The model's errors are not random.
+They concentrate on a single structural boundary (Opinion vs. Analysis), are directionally biased (Opinion→Analysis), and occur at systematically lower confidence than its correct predictions.
 The model is reliably uncertain exactly where it is wrong.* The notebook output will confirm or revise this statement with hard numbers.

-**Verification discipline:** Every claimed pattern is computed from `ft_pred_ids`/`ft_true_ids`/`ft_probs`/`test_df` directly and reported as confirmed or rejected by the actual numbers — including patterns where the data contradicts the framing in Section 7.3 (e.g., the length hypothesis turned out to be *supported* by the numbers, not rejected, despite an earlier incorrect claim in the README).
+**Verification discipline:** Every claimed pattern is computed from `ft_pred_ids`/`ft_true_ids`/`ft_probs`/`test_df` directly and reported as confirmed or rejected by the actual numbers.
+This includes patterns where the data contradicts the framing in Section 7.3 (e.g., the length hypothesis turned out to be *supported* by the numbers, not rejected, despite an earlier incorrect claim in the README).

 ---

 ## 10. Stretch Feature: Deployed Interface

 **Purpose:** Make the fine-tuned classifier usable by a non-technical person without opening the notebook.
-A deployed interface closes the loop on the deployment cases in Section 6 (Investment Research Filtering, content triage): an analyst pastes a Reddit post, presses one button, and gets back the discourse-quality label plus the model's confidence — the exact human-in-the-loop interaction a production triage tool would expose.
+A deployed interface closes the loop on the deployment cases in Section 6 (Investment Research Filtering, content triage): an analyst pastes a Reddit post, presses one button, and gets back the discourse-quality label plus the model's confidence.
+This is the exact human-in-the-loop interaction a production triage tool would expose.

 **The question this answers:** *Can the trained model be invoked on a brand-new, never-seen post and return an actionable label + confidence, outside the training/eval harness?* The notebook only ever runs the model on the locked 47-example test set; this proves the saved artifact works as a standalone predictor.